-Kea supports responding to directly connected clients which don't have an address configured on the interface yet.
+Kea supports responding to directly connected clients which don't have an address configured.
 This requires that the server injects the hardware address of the destination into the data link layer of the packet being sent to the client.
 The DHCPv4 server utilizes the raw sockets to achieve this, and builds the entire IP/UDP stack for the outgoing packets.
 The down side of raw socket use, however, is that incoming and outgoing packets bypass the firewalls (e.g. iptables).
 It is also troublesome to handle traffic on multiple IPv4 addresses assigned to the same interface, as raw sockets are bound to the interface and advanced packet filtering techniques (e.g. using the BPF) have to be used to receive unicast traffic on the desired addresses assigned to the interface, rather than capturing whole traffic reaching the interface to which the raw socket is bound.
-Therefore, in the deployments where the server doesn't have to provision the directly connected clients and only receives the unicast packets from the relay agents, it is desired to configure the DHCP server to utilize the IP/UDP datagram sockets, instead of raw sockets.
+Therefore, in the deployments where the server doesn't have to provision the directly connected clients and only receives the unicast packets from the relay agents, the DHCP server should be configured to utilize IP/UDP datagram sockets instead of raw sockets.
 The following configuration demonstrates how this can be achieved: